 T2WG participants generally agreed that the goal of the small-sized business definition is to provide a path for participation for small business customers that do not have the technical or financial means or for which projects aren’t large enough to support rigorous data collection and review to participate in the custom programs.
 However, participants differed in their perspectives on the intended scope of the small-sized business pathway.

-CPUC staff expressed that the goal of Task 4 was to create a simple process to support a category of hard-to-reach small customers who have not been served because they are too small, and the staff suggested that the small-sized business definition was not intended to apply to all small business customers.
+CPUC staff expressed that the goal of Task 4 was to create a simple process to support a category of customers who have not been served because they are too small, and the staff suggested that the small-sized business definition was not intended to apply to all small business customers.
 Staff clarified that the Commission’s interest is to provide a small-sized business definition and default accelerated replacement designation to allow higher incentives and get new participation from that class of customer that previously has not participated because the offerings do not provide enough incentive to change their decisions.
 The new baseline policies are intended to get added participation, not to pay more for the current participation.
+CPUC also clarified that the small business definition should not “in any way be restricted to ‘hard-to-reach’ customers,” and emphasized that “the intent was to recruit into the programs customers who were not currently participating or undertaking EE projects due to financial constraints that could be eased by the possible higher incentive offered via accelerated replacement savings treatment.”

 IOUs and implementers indicated that customers must still be sufficiently large that the customers’ potential EE projects are large enough to warrant the administrative costs of participating in the custom programs.
 An implementer commented that the T2WG is responsible for proposing “an evidence-based, standardized, and broadly accepted definition of ‘small business’ that can be easily applied to EE programs,” and that the Staff goal of limiting the small-sized business definition to a subset of small businesses is out of scope and inconsistent with the goals of the simplified POE pathway proposed in T1WG and adopted in E-4818.